openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 This problem can be solved using either of the following two methods:

 -   During the openEuler installation, select the first disk or both disks, and install the boot loader on the first disk  **sda**.
--   After installing openEuler, restart it by modifying the boot option on the BIOS window.
+-   After installing openEuler, restart it by modifying the boot option in the BIOS window.

-## openEuler Enters Emergency Mode After It Is started
+## openEuler Enters Emergency Mode After It Is Started

 ### Symptom